Single Market Summit 2026

 Expand One Market, one regime

 How do we design a regime that is optional, business-friendly and politically realistic – while delivering real simplification rather than cosmetic harmonisation?
-The prize is significant: lower compliance costs, faster cross-border growth and a stronger internal market for innovation.
+The potential rewards are substantial: lower compliance costs, faster cross-border growth and a stronger internal market for innovation.
 But political sensitivities around national competences, taxation and corporate law remain major roadblocks.

 • What concrete features must a 28th regime include to make a real difference for start-ups and scale-ups?
 What should be the minimum passporting criteria?